 Faculty teaching recently in curation, exhibit planning, and design have included Nancy Arms-Simon, an exhibits registrar at SFMOMA, and Fran Osborne, who is affiliated with the Paul K. Longmore Institute on Disability at SF State.
 Dr. Victoria Lyall, formerly Associate Curator for Art of the Ancient Americas at the Los Angeles County Museum of Art, joined Museum Studies for two years and taught in in curation, exhibition planning, and digital preservation, before leaving in 2016 to join the Denver Art Museum as Curator for the Ancient Americas.

 In 2013, under the leadership of Professor Luby and Professor Gail Dawson, from the then-Department of Art, an administrative partnership between Museum Studies and the Department of Art was created to develop additional opportunities for students, faculty, and staff.
 The alignment resulted in the formation of new unit called the “School of Art.”
 As part of the alignment, Museum Studies kept its separate M.A. degree, its interdisciplinary emphasis, and its independence in curriculum.
-Current staff supporting Museum Studies include Lori Schafer and Eva Charles.
+Current staff supporting Museum Studies include Lori Schafer and Barbara Eaton.

 In 2014, the program worked to create a new museum on campus, The Global Museum, in order to integrate the professional skill set of the faculty, staff and students in Museum Studies into its activities, to care for selected campus collections, and to serve as a place of discussion on the globally connectivity of San Francisco and the surrounding Bay Area.

 In Fall 2016, the program introduced a new undergraduate minor in Museum Studies, with courses ranging from museum history and organization to education, exhibitions, and acquiring practical experience.